SchabrechtsK/SchabrechtsK.be/content/posts/2017-01-02-forget-resolutions-living-happy-one-goal-at-a-time.md

 featured_image: /images/2017/one-goal-at-a-time/hero.jpeg
 categories:
   - Personal Development
-tags: ['Personal Development', 'Goals', 'Resolutions']
+tags: ['Personal Development', 'Goals', 'Resolutions', 'Productivity', 'Happiness']
 summary: 'A new year, a new set of resolutions.
 But are resolutions the correct way?
 I believe we should goals.
 In this post I explain why and how you can set your own goals.'

 ---